Eoin-M/RMIBankServer/README.md

 ### To start server:

+ Either run Bank.java directly from an IDE without running external RMIRegistry

+ Or:

   1. Compile and Build Java files
   2. Run command 'start rmiregistry' in directory with compiled Bank.class (Ensure Java/bin is in PATH)